COVID-19 Relief Package

-The passage of the COVID-19 emergency relief package on December 20, 2020, was an important step in dealing with the surgingcrisis in New York City and across the country.
+The passage of the COVID-19 emergency relief package on December 20, 2020, was an important step in dealing with the surging food insecurity crisis in New York City and across the country.

 More than 2.5 million working-age New Yorkers were already struggling to make ends meet before the pandemic and that number continues to grow as the pandemic’s economic fallout rages on.

-The package provides some modest help for people experiencing food insecurity—including investing $400 million inand providing extensions and supports for families enrolled in the or who are facing unemployment.
+The package provides some modest help for people experiencing food insecurity—including investing $400 million in The Emergency Food Assistance Program (TEFAP) and providing extensions and supports for families enrolled in the Supplemental Nutrition Assistance Program (SNAP) or who are facing unemployment.
 This is a step forward toward the much bolder, more sustained efforts we hope Congress will take up in the new year.

-In the weeks before the vote, hundreds of to their local, state, and federal representatives, and a cohort of 35 leaders met with their members of Congress to advocate for a comprehensive COVID-19 emergency relief package.
+In the weeks before the vote, hundreds of food pantry and soup kitchen leaders sent nearly 1,200 letters to their local, state, and federal representatives, and a cohort of 35 leaders met with their members of Congress to advocate for a comprehensive COVID-19 emergency relief package.
 Many of the food assistance efforts in the relief package reflect those leaders’ priorities.
-We look forward to continued engagement with our community and policymakers to ensure that subsequent legislation relieves the urgency of the food insecurity crisis—including extensions to SNAP increases, pandemic unemployment compensation, and other emergency relief provisions for the full duration of the recovery; state and local aid so that our state can effectively fight food insecurity and avoid drastic budget cuts and layoffs; and explicit support for struggling businesses such as restaurants and minority- and women-owned businesses so that they can keep their staff employed and shorten the pantry line. and leaders sent nearly 1,200 letters
+We look forward to continued engagement with our community and policymakers to ensure that subsequent legislation relieves the urgency of the food insecurity crisis—including extensions to SNAP increases, pandemic unemployment compensation, and other emergency relief provisions for the full duration of the recovery; state and local aid so that our state can effectively fight food insecurity and avoid drastic budget cuts and layoffs; and explicit support for struggling businesses such as restaurants and minority- and women-owned businesses so that they can keep their staff employed and shorten the pantry line.

 The following provisions in the relief bill will help countless New Yorkers struggling during this crisis: